MICROSCOPE SLIDE OR SEM STUB PREPARATION

 4. Fill the watch glass with clean water.
 Allow all of the sclerites to sink to the bottom, then pipette off the liquid.
 Repeat this washing process one or two more times.

-6. Allow the sclerites to sink, then pipette a quantity of sclerites in ethanol from the watch glass to the surface of an SEM stub or the center of a glass microscope slide.
+6. Allow the sclerites to sink, then pipette a quantity of sclerites in ethanol from the watch glass to the center of a glass microscope slide.
+Air-dry completely until the sclerites look like dry powder on the microscope slide.

-* NOTE: for temporary slides, use GLYCEROL instead of PERMOUNT or CYTOSEAL.
+* NOTE: for temporary slides, use GLYCEROL instead of a permanent mounting medium such as CYTOSEAL.